bkwak/airtable/Readme.md

 ** How you made your design decisions.
 For example, if you looked at other timelines for inspiration, please note that.

-No inspiration, wanted to go from scratch and build from the ground up using vanilla React, js, and css
+Did get some inspiration from looking around briefly online, but wanted to go from scratch and build from the ground up using vanilla React, js, and css

 ** How you would test this if you had more time.